INGV/seimlai/README.md

 # SeiMLAI: SEIsmic catalog for Machine Learning And Imaging

-**SeiMLAI** is a Python workflow that allows you to obtain a **high-resolution seismic catalog** by leveraging known infrastructure and using new machine-learning algorithms for P- and S-wave picking and phase association.
+**SeiMLAI** is a Python workflow that allows you to obtain a **high-resolution seismic catalog** by leveraging known infrastructure and using new machine-learning algorithms for P- and S-wave picking (Zhu and Beroza, 2019) and phase association (Zhu et al., 2022).
 After downloading the waveforms for a specific period and area, the waveforms are organised into an archive, and the arrival times of the P- and S-phases are picked.
 The workflow allows the use of either a pre-trained model, a different deep-learning picker or a user-created model.
 Once the creation of an archive containing the continuous waveform recorded by a seismic stations, they are employed to create an initial catalogue that can be viewed for the first time.
 The workflow also offers **accurate post-processing steps** for raw data from machine learning, providing input files for both absolute and relative locations at the end of the workflow that are run using a Docker container.

+The product package includes the existing Seisbench and PyGMT libraries for seismic data analysis using machine learning and for the preliminary visualization of the resulting catalog, respectively.

 This repository can be used in two ways: